- Check Available Components

 gu -D remove llvm-toolchain

-The installation command of GraalVM Updater accepts multiple options and parameters, and allows this syntax:
+The installation command of GraalVM Updater accepts multiple options and parameters:

 The following options are currently supported: